brson/the-end-of-unsafety/script.md

 created it, and how Rust evolved to provide solutions for the use cases commonly reserved for C and C++ alone.

+We'll also explain the technique that makes Rust so powerful, called "ownership and borrowing".

 ## OV3

 With that context, then we will try to convince you that Rust is